reab5555/Multiple-Sclerosis-MRI-Prediction/README.md

 |-----------------|---------|
 | Accuracy        | 0.8319  |
 | F1 Score        | 0.8293  |

-## Model Fine-Tuning
-In this project, we fine-tuned only the final layers of the Vision Transformer, retaining the majority of the base model's pre-trained weights.
-This approach allowed us to leverage the robust feature representations learned from the large-scale ImageNet dataset while adapting the classifier to our specific task.

 ## Related Work and Dataset
 The dataset and initial modeling attempts are derived from the work by Macin et al. (2022).
 They proposed a computationally efficient model using Exemplar Multiple Parameters Local Phase Quantization (ExMPLPQ) combined with a k-nearest neighbor (kNN) classifier.
 Their model achieved high accuracy in detecting MS from MRI images.